 6. Think About What You Are Eating.
 Okay, do more than think – study.
 There is no denying that what you put in your body will not only affect your mood but also how your body runs and your fitness level.
 Take accountability of this fact.
 However, this does not mean being completely strict to the point that eating is a chore full of math and calculations.
 It does not have to be.
 Don’t be afraid to reach out to a qualified nutritionist that can help you on your lifelong path of health.

-7. Improve Your posture.
+7. Improve Your Posture.
 Improved posture can be a byproduct of a moving in ways that get you on the fitness train.
-Contribute to that by looking at what you are putting our your feet everyday.
+Contribute to that by looking at what you are putting our your feet every day.
 Yes, heels are bad for you.
 Maybe by this point that is not going to change this quickly – then take the first step to being proactive.
 Start showing your feet, calves and rest of your body some love and do the stretches.
 Also, it is time to ditch those favorite pair of workout shoes.
 Treat yourself and exercise on some old soles that are not making those knees happy.
 If yoga or other mind/body forms of fitness are of interest to you reset your body often so it does not get stuck in that sitting down all day or other habits that lead to bad posture.

 8. Avoid Gimmicks or Jumping on the Latest Fad.
 As the saying goes, if it is too good to be true definitely applies to fitness and your health.
 Do your research as if you were buying a used car, investing in a house or some other big transaction.
 This should be no different if not more important – this is your body.
 Don’t be afraid to ask questions.
-For sure try out new things, just understand that there is no one-sized fits all aspect to fitness and one’s progress.
+For sure try out new things, just understand that there is no one-size fits all aspect to fitness and one’s progress.

 9. Whatever You Decide to do, Keep Doing It!
 Securing a membership at the most killer studio with amazing equipment, flexible hours and great staff on hand to help you is awesome.
-But if the only thing you are doing is paying membership every month then that should be cancelled asap.
+But if the only thing you are doing is paying membership every month then that should be canceled asap.
 Setting up a walking date with a friend 3 days out of the week or committing to walking the dog longer every week is something to build on.
 Stick to something that you enjoy doing & set yourself up for success.
 Often gathering momentum is the hardest part, but be assured it takes effort to achieve your fitness goals!